microsoft/WhatTheHack/999-MicrosoftTeams-MakeItReal/Student/03-citizenservices.md

 1. A citizen can provide the details of a missing person to the response team.
 1. The response team can see the missing person data.

+## Advanced Challenges (Optional)

+*Too comfortable?
+Eager to do more?
+Try these additional challenges!*

+1. A report of the missing person data is available filtering the data by city and/or gender.

 ## Learning Resources